chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-github/getting-started-enforce-github/index.md

 To get started, you'll need to [install the app on GitHub](../install-enforce-github/) to either your personal account or your organization.

 Additionally, you will need to [install and configure Gitsign](https://docs.sigstore.dev/gitsign/installation) on your development machine.
-You may also wish to consulst the [Gitsign repo README](https://github.com/sigstore/gitsign/blob/main/README.md).
+You may also wish to consult the [Gitsign repo README](https://github.com/sigstore/gitsign/blob/main/README.md).

 Once this is done, the Enforce for Git app will automatically respond to new pull requests events.